Jami-Lee Ross: New text from 'homeless' MP reveals the tipping point

 "The National Party is confident that we have followed advice and made the right decisions on matters concerning Jami-Lee Ross."

-When asked about the text messages tonight, a spokeswoman for the National Party said tonight: "Out of respect for all of the people involved, including Jami-Lee Ross we will not be commenting on this any further".
+When asked about the text messages tonight, a spokeswoman for the National Party said: "Out of respect for all of the people involved, including Jami-Lee Ross we will not be commenting on this any further".

 Ross' short period in residential mental health care - and ongoing outpatient treatment - came after the MP spent time away from Parliament for health reasons.